stevensommer/SmokeScreen/README.md

 Now mount the system by running the `check.mount` script.
 You should see your cloud storage mounted at `$clouddir` and you should see a union of `$localmedia` and `$clouddir/$cloudsubdir` at `$mediadir`.
 If you don't, stop here and resolve it before continuing.

 # Plex Media Server Configuration
-The newest (1.37 at time of this writing) version of rclone now includes options to limit API usage.
+The newest (1.39 at time of this writing) version of rclone now includes caching.
 While this means you can allow Plex to automatically scan your media libraries to keep them up to date, the `scan.media` script is still available so that you can schedule scans.
 Likewise, the `media.upgrade` script can be used by Sonarr/Radarr to scan newly downloaded episodes and movies in to Plex.
 These scripts are more reliable when using Plex with unionfs and cloud storage.
 They also allow scanning of large music libraries on systems where Plex's scanner fails to properly do so.

 ## Plex Scanning (Recommended Setup) ##
 * Settings -> Library -> Disable Update my library automatically